flatironinstitute/SkellySim/docs/source/getting_started.rst

 The following `example
 <https://github.com/flatironinstitute/SkellySim/tree/main/examples/body_fiber_periphery_constant_body_force>`_
-example is from our github.
+is from our github.
 It represents a fairly minimal system which has a Fiber attached to a Body and a Periphery.
 The Body experiences a constant upward force, while the Fiber attaches and hinges to the Periphery when it gets close to it.
 For more details about the actual configuration generation process, you should check out :ref:`generate a configuration file<generating-configuration-files>`.
 If you're using :obj:`singularity`, which we recommend to start with, note you'll have to prefix all your commands as noted in the :ref:`installation` page.
 Now, before we get into how to generate images, let's show what this initial condition looks like

 .. image:: images/example_ic.png
    :width: 600